Lead Opinion

 The circuit court correctly concluded that the district attorney had the authority to include the charge of first-degree reckless injury in the information because it was not wholly unrelated to the charge of aggravated battery on which Williams was bound over.
-Further, we conclude that when two or more transactionally related counts are charged, in that the counts “arose from a common nucleus of facts,” State v.
-Richer, 174 Wis.
-2d 231, 246, 496 N.W.2d 66 (1993), and probable cause is found that a felony was committed in relation to one count, then bind over is required on all transactionally related counts.
+Further, we conclude that when two or more transactionally related counts are charged, in that the counts "arose from a common nucleus of facts," State v.
+Richer,

 FACTS

 On November 11, 1991, a criminal complaint containing three counts was filed against Williams.
-The first count alleged that Williams had committed aggravated battery, in an incident that occurred on November 4, 1991, when he struck Seri K. Storlid-Harris in the face.
+The first count alleged that Williams had committed aggravated battery, in an incident that occurred on November 4,1991, when he struck Seri K. Storlid-Har-ris in the face.
 The second and third counts, aggravated

-Court Commissioner Todd E. Meurer conducted a preliminary hearing in this case on December 18, 1991.
+Court Commissioner Todd E. Meurer conducted a .preliminary hearing in this case on December 18,1991.
 The court found that ample evidence had been presented to support a finding of probable cause that Williams committed a felony in relation to the attack on Storlid-Harris and therefore bind over was ordered on Count I. Buie testified at the preliminary hearing as to the circumstances surrounding the confrontation between Williams and himself and as to the extent of his injuries.
-The court concluded that the State had met its burden on Count II and bound Williams over on that count but declined to bind over on Count III based on “problems” it had with the testimony given by Buie.
+The court concluded that the State had met its burden on Count II and bound Williams over on that count but declined to bind over on Count III based on "problems" it had with the testimony given by Buie.

-The case was tried to a jury and while Williams was acquitted of aggravated battery (Count II), he was found guilty of first-degree recklessly endangering safety which the court had submitted to the jury as a lesser-included offense of first-degree reckless injury (Count III-i).
-In a post-conviction motion, Williams renewed his challenge to the propriety of Count III-i and the circuit court again denied his motion on the basis that the charge of first-degree reckless injury was not improper because it was “not wholly unrelated” to Count II.
+The case was tried to a jury and while Williams was acquitted of aggravated battery (Count II), he was found guilty of first-degree recklessly endangering safety which the court had submitted to the jury as a lesser-included offense of first-degree reckless injury (Count Ill-i).
+In a post-conviction motion, Williams renewed his challenge to the propriety of Count Ill-i and the circuit court again denied his motion on the basis that the charge of first-degree reckless injury was not improper because it was "not wholly unrelated" to Count II.

-The court of appeals reversed the conviction and order denying post-conviction relief on the basis that
+The court of appeals reversed the conviction and order denying post-conviction relief on the basis that § 970.03(10) unambiguously requires that "[a]ny new charge that arises out of facts relied upon to dismiss a count may not be included in an Information . . . ."
+[John] Williams,

 Issue 1